selfdom - what constitutes a man's self

 The Catholic Encyclopedia 'Pelagius and Pelagianism': 'In the East... as an offset to widespread fatalism, the moral power and freedom of the will were... strongly insisted on, assisting grace being spoken of more frequently than preventing grace' [(notebook 1924): 'preventing -' (dash dittoes 'grace')].

-go to bad - to go to lie down to sleep; to have sexual intercourse (with).
+go to bad - to go to lie down to sleep; to have sexual intercourse (with) + in Egyptian theology, the soul travels in a boat after death.

 verses + verge (fr. slang) - penis (literally 'rod').